DKurilo/hbpc/README.md

 ## Instruction set

 We have a human based main Arithmetic Logic unit.
 So you can use any instruction set you want.
-I tried to make some base instruction set.
+I tried to make some basic instruction set.
 Here are our opcodes:

 ### Instruction Set Nomenclature